jbond8/R-RStudio-CDS101/README.md

 * tidyverse

 iii.
 Once you have installed the packages, click on the packages tab on the bottom right pane to see that packages are there.

-**Note: If you do not find a package listed.
-Refer to the [Windows Troubleshooting](https://github.com/jbond8/R-RStudio-CDS101/edit/main/README.md#windows-troubleshooting) section.**

 ### Step 4: Setting up Git